Necklace set or long haram

 FeelOri guide

-Start with the outfit and occasion, then choose the jewellery role: a necklace for the neckline, a long haram for traditional drape, jhumkas for face-framing sparkle, or finishing accessories such as maang tikka, payal and vaddanam.
+Start with the outfit and occasion, then choose the jewellery role: a choker, necklace or necklace set for the neckline, earrings for face-framing detail, an openable kada for the wrist, or longer and finishing pieces such as a haram, maang tikka, payal and vaddanam.

 Quick answer